Heart conditions are a leading cause of maternal death associated with

-pregnancy, and they are seen in up to one in 25-50 pregnant women.
-If you have a heart disease, you may be considered high-risk and working closely with a high-risk obstetrician (perinatologist or Maternal-Fetal Medicine specialist and a cardiologist will help you to achieve a good outcome for you and your baby.
+Heart conditions are a leading cause of maternal death associated with pregnancy, and they are seen in up to one in 25-50 pregnant women.
+If you have heart disease, you may be considered high-risk and working closely with a high-risk obstetrician (perinatologist or maternal-fetal Medicine specialist) and a cardiologist will help you to achieve a good outcome for you and your baby.

 It used to be that over 90% of pregnant women with heart disease had ‘rheumatic heart disease’, injuries of the heart and heart valves brought upon by rheumatic fever.
 Rheumatic fever is a rare but potentially life-threatening infection and complication of untreated strep throat, caused by streptococcus A bacteria.
-Because of improved care and antibiotic treatment the number of pregnant women with heart disease due to rheumatic fever has decreased significantly over the last decades.
+Because of improved care and antibiotic treatment, the number of pregnant women with heart disease due to rheumatic fever has decreased significantly over the last decades.
 Today, the most common form of cardiac disease in pregnant women are congenital heart conditions, which are seen in over 1 in 3 women with heart disease in pregnancy.

 The first symptom of a heart condition is usually shortness of breath, dizziness, or chest pain.
-Many pregnant women normally complaint about occasional shortness of breath, the inability to get enough air in, dizziness, and the inability to perform certain physical exercises.
+Many pregnant women normally complain about occasional shortness of breath, the inability to get enough air in, dizziness, and the inability to perform certain physical exercises.
 These complaints are usually normal and due to the increased load of blood volume on your heart, which increases up to 50% by the 28th weeks of pregnancy.
 If you have a weakened heart, it sometimes cannot tolerate the increased stress of pregnancy and becomes unable to function well.

 Unfortunately, the same normal pregnancy symptoms can also mimic heart disease in pregnancy, and it can sometimes be difficult to distinguish what’s normal and what’s abnormal in pregnancy.